2: From color theory to code

 hueShift = Random.Range(0, .3f);

-colorPalette[0].h = Mathf.Repeat(mainHue + .5f, 1); //the complementary color to the otherwise analogous scheme
+colorPalette[0].h = Mathf.Repeat(mainHue + .5f, 1);

 for (int i = 1; i < 6; i++) {